Video Game / Dewy's Adventure

 - Badass Adorable: Sure, Dewy looks cute now.
 But when he's repeatedly comboing your face with shards of ice, (after paralyzing you with a screen-filling lightning blast) you probably won't be so generous.

 - Bilingual Bonus: "Eau" means "water" in French.
-Not all of the Eaus resemble water (a lot of them look like other natural elements), but water is definitely important to the Tree of Life.
+Not all of the Eaus resemble water (a lot of them look like other natural elements), but water is definitely important to the Tree of Seven Colors.

 - Blow You Away: Dewy can create gusts of wind through the world.
 Certain enemies are vulnerable to them, but they also activate certain mechanisms.

-- Emergency Weapon: Normal Dewy's Ground Pound move.
+- Emergency Weapon: Normal Dewy's Hip Slam move.
 It has limited range and doesn't do much damage, and usually needs to be used in conjunction with other, weather-based powers to do anything worthwhile.
 It's more useful for cancelling jumps than combat.

 - Fartillery: Gasdron, the first boss, sprays clouds of stinky gas.
 Just in case it wasn't clear, the jug he rides around in has a pimply behind sculpted on the back of it.